geraldstanje/elevator/README.md

 #### Set the GOPATH:
   * run the command from install.sh

+#### Restrictions:
+  * by default the following parameters are set:
+    - minFloorNumber is set to 0
+    - maxFloorNumber is set to 10

 #### Build the Elevator Control System:
   * go build main.go